rstrube/dotnet-console-app-boilerplate/README.md

 1. Demonstrates how to differentiate between upstream data models and service models and how to extrapolate and map between the two.
 2. Demonstrates how to compartmentalize the upstream client code and wrap it via a C# service.
-3. Demonstrates best practices for calling upstream REST APIs using .NETs `IHttpClient` and supporting extension methods.
+3. Demonstrates best practices for calling upstream REST APIs using .NET's `IHttpClient` and supporting extension methods.
 4. Demonstrates how to create a "mock" client for an upstream API.
 This "mock" client will not actually make a call to the upstream API, but it will return data in the same structure.
 This can be useful for when access to an API is intermittent and/or the upstream API is still in active development.
-5. Uses a free, public API [Bored API](https://www.boredapi.com/) as a demonstration of how to wrap an upstream API.

 The diagram below outlines the high level architecture of the console application boilerplate: